Payroll

 The Superannuation Guarantee Contribution (SGC) is a mandatory contribution that employers in Australia must pay into an eligible employee's super fund.
 It is designed to ensure that employees accumulate retirement savings throughout their working lives.
 Under the SGC system, the responsibility to make super contributions lies entirely with the employer, not the employee, although employees may choose to make additional voluntary contributions if they wish.

 Employers are required to pay super for most employees, including full-time, part-time, and casual workers, as long as they are 18 years or older (or under 18 and working more than 30 hours per week).
-The contribution is calculated as a percentage of an employee’s ordinary time earnings, not their take-home pay.
-Employees, on the other hand, are not obligated to contribute, but they are responsible for choosing a super fund and monitoring their account.
+The contribution is calculated as a percentage of an employee's qualifying earnings (QE), not their take-home pay.

-For superannuation in Australia, the Superannuation Guarantee (SG) rate is 12%, meaning employers must contribute at least 12% of an eligible employee’s ordinary time earnings to their chosen super fund.
-In the past, employees generally had to earn at least A$450 per month before an employer was required to pay super contributions.
-That income threshold has now been removed, so employers must pay the Superannuation Guarantee on all eligible earnings regardless of how little an employee earns, provided the employee meets the relevant age and work-hours criteria.
+For superannuation in Australia, the Superannuation Guarantee (SG) rate is 12%, meaning employers must contribute at least 12% of an eligible employee's qualifying earnings to their chosen super fund.
+The A$450 monthly income threshold that previously had to be met before super was payable has been removed, so employers must pay the Superannuation Guarantee on all eligible earnings regardless of how little an employee earns, provided the employee meets the relevant age and work-hours criteria.

-How Superannuation Payments Work in Payroll
+Payday Super: How Super Payments Work in Payroll From 1 July 2026

 Superannuation Compliance for Employers